How to a Remove Bail Bond Lien on Property

 How Long Does it Take to See a Judge

 Getting arrested starts an entire series of hardships and consequences that a person must face.
 People are often left sitting in jail wondering when they can see a judge so that they can learn their bail amount – but this is not always necessary.
 Regardless of the situation, there are standards in the legal systems of most states and localities that dictate how long a person will be in jail before seeing a judge.
-People who are being held on federal charges actually have a law on their side stating when their arraignment must take place.
-There are circumstances when a person can get out of jail before seeing a judge, but people usually can’t take advantage of these legal nuances if they do not know of them.

 Continue reading